A Bird’s-Eye View of Kent County, Maryland

 Down the way, Fish Whistle at The Granary in Georgetown is now serving its bacon-wrapped scallops, drunken mussels and Maryland crab soup to diners overlooking the Sassafras River.
 Nesting birds around this area include the bank swallow, yellow warbler, great blue heron and the occasional bald eagle.

 While there is a slew of fabulous spots to grab a bite and make a bird sighting, Two Tree Restaurant in Millington near the Millington Wildlife Management Area is another standout among the local fare.
-Its seasonal menu changes frequently and the produce is usually coming straight from their own garden or nearby purveyors.
+Its seasonal menu changes frequently and the produce is usually coming straight from its own garden or nearby purveyors.
 Don’t fly out of town without making a reservation beforehand.

 An Activity for Everyone